jsarnoff-juliacon/FastDirectedRounding.jl/README.md

               value = (op)(a, b, rounding )
               c     = ( +)(a, b, RoundDown)

-  (note: this offers RoundFromZero for Floats, while Julia v0.5 does not)
+  (this package offers RoundFromZero for Floats, while Julia v0.5 does not)

+#### Rounding Logic
 ```
-       hi  lo are the two parts of a precision-doubled floating point type
+# hi, lo are the two parts of a precision-doubled floating point type
+# given a rounding mode, the signs of hi and lo select the rounding logic

     RoundDown